gunnjr/1p-ssh-tools/README.md

 > I'm a weekend hacker — these tools were created and refined with heavy help from ChatGPT.
 > They work great for me, but **you get what you get**.
 > Constructive feedback and contributions are always welcome.
-> Just please, no snark about AI-assisted development. 😉
+> Just please, no snarking about AI-assisted development. 😉

 ---